Automattic/vip-block-data-api/README.md

     <img src="https://github.com/Automattic/vip-block-data-api/blob/media/vip-block-data-api-animation-830.gif" alt="VIP Block Data API attribute sourcing animation" />
 </picture>

 A REST API to retrieve block editor posts structured as JSON data.
-While primarily designed for use in decoupled WordPress, the block data API can be used in a variety of places to represent block markup as structured data.
+While primarily designed for use in decoupled WordPress, the block data API can be used anywhere you want to represent block markup as structured data.

 ## Table of contents